-5.6.1 Use of S5P_cloud information in the S5P_TO3_DOAS algorithm
+5.7.1 Use of S5P\cloud information in the S5P\TO3\DOAS algorithm

-S5P_TO3_DOAS has heritage from the GDP4 DOAS algorithm [RD3].
-Determinations of the total ozone vertical column density (VCD) are based on the IPA combination of clear-sky and cloudy-scene Air Mass Factors (AMFs), with the "intensity-weighted cloud fraction" $\Phi = f_c \, I{cloud} / I{total}$ used in place of the OCRA-derived value f_c .
+S5P\TO3\DOAS has heritage from the GDP4 DOAS algorithm [RD3].
+Determinations of the total ozone vertical column density (VCD) are based on the IPA combination of clear-sky and cloudy-scene Air Mass Factors (AMFs), with the "intensity-weighted cloud fraction" $\Phi = f_c I{cloud}/I{total}$ used in place of the OCRA-derived value $f_c$ .

 We consider first the CRB case.
-For a fully cloudy scene, that part of the ozone column lying below the effective cloud top height Z_c cannot be detected from a space-borne instrument if the optical thickness of the cloud is large enough.
-This is the "ghost column" G. For an opaque cloud, we have $G=V{bc}$ (climatology ozone column below cloud-top).
+For a fully cloudy scene, that part of the ozone column lying below the effective cloud top height $Z_c$ cannot be detected from a space-borne instrument if the optical thickness of the cloud is large enough.
+This is the "ghost column" G. For an opaque cloud, we have $G = V{bc}$ (climatology ozone column below cloud-top).
 However, satellite measurements are sensitive to intra-cloud ozone, and neglecting this effect in the retrieval may give rise to significant error in the simulated backscatter signal, thereby inducing appreciable error in the ozone product.
-For ROCINN-CRB output, rather than ignoring intra-cloud ozone, we can use an empirical intra-cloud correction designed for the GDP4.x DOAS scheme [Loyola et al., 2011].
-The intra-cloud ozone column V{ic} is characterized empirically using the simple linear formula $V{ic}=V{bc}(1-A_c)\cos\theta_0$, where A_c is the cloud albedo and θ_0 the solar zenith angle (SZA).
-A more accurate value of the ghost column is then $G=V{bc}-V{ic}$.
+For ROCINN-CRB output, rather than ignoring intra-cloud ozone, we can use an empirical intra-cloud ozone column $V{ic}$ is characterized empirically using the simple linear formula $V{ic} = V{bc}(1 - A_c) \cos \theta_0$ , where $A_c$ is the cloud albedo and $\theta_0$ the solar zenith angle (SZA).
+A more accurate value of the ghost column is then $G = V{bc} - V{ic}$ .
 Over snow and ice conditions, ROCINN-CRB is configured to retrieve effective cloud-top height and albedo values for the underlying scene - the cloud fraction is assumed to be 1.0, and there is no ghost column.

-For AMF simulations based on ROCINN-CAL output (this will be the S5P baseline), it is not necessary to use a ghost column in the VCD formulation, because the cloudy-scene RT calculation is based on the entire ozone profile down to the surface - intra-cloud ozone absorption is implicitly treated.
+For AMF simulations based on ROCINN-CAL output (this is the S5P baseline), it is not necessary to use a ghost column in the VCD formulation, because the cloudy-scene RT calculation is based on the entire ozone profile down to the surface - intra-cloud ozone absorption is implicitly treated.
 For the snow/ice mode, the cloud fraction is again assumed to be 1.0, and the retrieved cloud-top height and optical depth represent the effective values for the underlying scene.